 You can polish the oil using your hand or with a pastry brush.
 However, I use a spray bottle to apply oil because it’s faster.
 I like to lubricate my meat grinder thoroughly.

-Once you’re done lubricating the metal parts along with the meat tray and pusher, wipe them thoroughly with a cloth.
-Just to let you know, I use a microfiber cloth.
+Once you’ve lubricated the metal parts, including the meat tray and pusher, wipe them thoroughly with a cloth.
+I use a microfiber cloth, just to let you know.

-Once they are appropriately wiped, wrap each part of the meat grinder with cotton clothes.
-However, I pack them up either with polythene or plastic bags.
+Once they are appropriately wiped, I wrap each part of the meat grinder with cotton clothes.
+However, I pack them up in polythene or plastic bags.

-You can also try burying each part of the meat grinder into a pile of rice.
-The rice soaks up the moisture, preventing damage from rust.
-It also acts as a disinfectant that will protect your meat grinder from microbes and bacteria buildups.
+You can also try burying each part of the meat grinder in a pile of rice.
+The rice soaks up moisture, preventing damage from rust.
+It also disinfects, protecting your meat grinder from microbial and bacterial buildup.

 Keeping the grinder buried for a long time could build up rice films.
-Just wash it off with some bleach before using it again.
+Wash it off with bleach before using it again.

-Sometimes I leave my meat grinder in the refrigerator the day before use—a cold blade slices through those meats like butter.
+Sometimes, I leave my meat grinder in the refrigerator the day before use—the cold blade slices through the meat like butter.

-Hey, a friendly tip.
-If you ever drop a phone in the water which isn’t waterproof, bury it in the rice for half an hour.
+Hey, here’s a friendly tip: If you ever drop a phone that isn’t waterproof in the water, bury it in rice for half an hour.

 What is an Electrical Meat Grinder?